OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDelayExtended.rst

 Class Hierarchy:

-:ref:`OcaRoot <ocaroot>` :raw:html:`&rarr;` :ref:`OcaWorker <ocaworker>` :raw:html:`&rarr;` :ref:`OcaActuator <ocaactuator>` :raw:html:`&rarr;` :ref:`OcaDelay <ocadelay>` :raw:html:`&rarr;` :ref:`OcaDelayExtended <ocadelayextended>`
+:ref:`OcaRoot <ocaroot>` : :ref:`OcaWorker <ocaworker>` : :ref:`OcaActuator <ocaactuator>` : :ref:`OcaDelay <ocadelay>` : :ref:`OcaDelayExtended <ocadelayextended>`

 .. cpp:class:: OcaDelayExtended: OcaDelay

     Signal delay - extended version.
 Allows setting delay value in various units.
 Note that the inherited property 04p01 DelayTime is also supported by this class and reflects actual achieved delay in seconds.

     **Properties**:

     .. _ocadelayextended_classid:

     .. cpp:member:: static const OcaClassID ClassID = "1.1.1.7.1"

         Number that uniquely identifies the class.
 Note that this differs from the object number, which identifies the instantiated object.
 This property is an override of the **OcaRoot** property.

-        This property has id ``5.1``.
+        This property has id ``1.1``.

     .. _ocadelayextended_classversion:

     .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 2

         Identifies the interface version of the class.
 Any change to the class definition leads to a higher class version.
 This property is an override of the **OcaRoot** property.

-        This property has id ``5.2``.
+        This property has id ``1.2``.

     .. _ocadelayextended_delayvalue: